kevinsu2024/my-morphik/evaluations/custom_eval/SETUP.md

 python kevin_eval.py
 ```

-### Caching embeddings
+### Caching embeddings & document images

-The repo should contain embedding caches in the `.embedding_cache`, which is automatically stored each time an embedding is generated.
-If you want to test the embedding part feel free to remove the caches from this directory.
+The repo should contain embedding caches in the `.embedding_cache` as well as images for each document in `document_images`, which is automatically stored each time an embedding is generated.
+For a clean run (fresh ingestion + query), please remove both the caches & document images from this directory.

 ### Other Arguments
 -   `--skip-ingestion`: Skip document processing if data is already in the database.